XingyuChenTim/NLPSharedTask4/README.md

 The dataset currently contains 5220 arguments.
 We are, however, looking for more argument datasets (conclusion + stance + premise) to annotate and incorporate, especially datasets from different cultures and genres.
 Please send suggestions to our [task](mailto:valueeval@googlegroups.com) or [organizers](mailto:valueeval-organizers@googlegroups.com) mailing lists.

+For SemEval we decided to focus on the 20 value categories.
+This task will use https://www.tira.io/ for submissions

+In short: you will be able to either submit a run file or a Docker container that runs your system.

 ## Argument Corpus
 The annotated corpus in tab-separated value format.
 Future versions of this dataset will contain more arguments and be split into "-training", "-validation", and "-testing" files to represent the corresponding sets for the evaluation.